 The first guitar amps with tremolo

-Nathan Daniel (Danelectro) applied for his tube tremolo circuit patent in 1947.
+Nathan Daniel’s applied for a patent on his tube tremolo circuit in 1947.
 That patent was granted in 1950.
-Since 1934 he had been making amplifiers for New York City based Epiphone.
+He had been making amplifiers for New York City based Epiphone since 1934.
 He established Danelectro in 1947, the year after he applied for the tremolo patent.
 Tremolo was available in Danelectro’s “Special” amp, dating (I believe) to the very early 1950s.

 The accordion connection?

 In the 1940s and 1950s guitar amplifiers were also marketed for accordions.
 Hard to believe today, but across the US accordion music was insanely popular.
 Amplifiers made in the 1950s, and into the 1960s, from Gibson and other manufacturers, had input jacks identified for both guitar and accordion.
-(Accordions, by the way, are another instrument with which tremolo comes naturally – by slowly “pulsing” hand pressure on the bellows, or by oscillating your squeezing hand quickly on the bellows.
-These methods of tremolo, of course, can sound noticeably different from the consistent, evenly paced tremolo you would get from a tube-based circuit or the mechanical DeArmond tremolo units.)
+Accordions, by the way, are another instrument with which tremolo comes naturally – by slowly “pulsing” or oscillating squeeze pressure on the bellows.
+These methods of tremolo, of course, can sound noticeably different from the consistent, evenly paced tremolo you would get from a tube-based circuit or the mechanical DeArmond tremolo units.